 Question, Design, and Scope

-Two different kinds of instruments both measure a natural phenomenon—the amount of particulate matter in the air.
+Two different kinds of instruments measure a natural phenomenon—the amount of particulate matter in the air.
 The AQS sensor has the advantage of small measurement error and negligible bias (see Chapter 2).
-On the other hand, the PurpleAir instrument is less accurate; the measurements have greater variability and we they are also biased.
-Our inital question is: Can we use the AQS measurements to make the PurpleAir measurements better?
+On the other hand, the PurpleAir instrument is less accurate; the measurements have greater variability and are also biased.
+Our inital question is: can we use the AQS measurements to make the PurpleAir measurements better?

 We are in the situation where we have a lot of data available to us.
-We have access to a small amount of high quality measurements from AQS, and we can get data from thousands of PurpleAir sensors.
+We have access to a small number of high-quality measurements from AQS, and we can get data from thousands of PurpleAir sensors.
 To narrow the focus of our question, we consider how we might use these two sources of data to improve PurpleAir measurements.